Massacre on Queens Boulevard: Event

 The announcer for Massacre on Queens Boulevard was Joey Styles, while the referees were Jim Molineaux, John Finnegan, and John Moore, with Tom Delevano as guest referee for the bout between Chris Jericho and Taz.
 The event was attended by approximately 1,100 people.

-The event began with a tag team match pitting J.T.
-Smith and Damien Stone against the Dudley Brothers.
-Before the match began, J.T.
-Smith - whose gimmick was that, after sustaining a concussion, he believed himself to be an Old World Italian - announced that he had been researching his family tree and had discovered that Stone was his Sicilian cousin, dubbing him "Little Guido".
+The event began with a tag team match pitting J. T. Smith and Damien Stone against the Dudley Brothers.
+Before the match began, Smith - whose gimmick was that, after sustaining a concussion, he believed himself to be an Old World Italian - announced that he had been researching his family tree and had discovered that Stone was his Sicilian cousin, dubbing him "Little Guido".
 This marked the beginning of Smith and Guido's alliance as the Full Blooded Italians.
 At the outset of the match, the debuting D-Von Dudley entered the ring and introduced himself, then announced the "three rules": "Thou shall not steal!
 Thou shall not kill!
 And Thou shall not fuck with the Dudleys!"
 D-Von Dudley then joined with Big Dick Dudley and Buh Buh Ray Dudley in viciously beating down Smith and Little Guido before attacking referee John Moore, drawing a disqualification.
 After the Dudley Brothers left the ring, Smith and Little Guido taunted them, prompting the Dudley Brothers to return to the ring and beat them down again.
-The introduction of D-Von Dudley eventually led to the formation of the highly successful tag team The Dudley Boyz.
+The introduction of D-Von Dudley eventually led to the formation of the highly successful Dudley Boyz tag team.

 The second bout was a singles match in which Hack Meyers defeated Billy Black by pinfall following a modified diving facebuster.

 The third bout saw ECW World Tag Team Champions the Eliminators defend their titles against El Puerto Riqueño and Joel Hartgood.
 The Eliminators won a short squash after delivering their Total Elimination finishing move to both men and then pinning them simultaneously.
 After the match, The Eliminators challenged the Gangstas, resulting in a brawl that ended with the Gangstas being arrested after New Jack struck a police officer.

 The fourth bout saw ECW World Heavyweight Champion Raven defend his title against the luchadore Damián 666.
 Before the match, a woman dubbed the "Meanie Doll" by announcer Joey Styles (Miss Patricia) entered the ring and flirted with Raven's henchman the Blue Meanie.
 After Raven dragged her away by her hair, Raven's valet Kimona Wanalaya remonstrated with him, prompting Raven to slap her to the ground.
 Raven's henchman Stevie Richards initially appeared shocked, but then stomped Wanalaya before giving an impromptu promo in which he defended Raven and insulted Damián 666.
 Raven went on to win the bout by pinfall following an Evenflow DDT.
 Raven's attack on Wanalaya marked her departure from Raven's Nest, with Wanalaya vowing to get revenge on Raven and threatening to reveal a shocking secret at Hostile City Showdown.